 2: Curate a list of 2 or 3 memoirs you love

 Make it a personal project to find 2 or 3 new memoirs which have a theme or element similar to the kind of book you’d love to write.
 This is so important.
 When you can’t write or work on your memoir, or you don’t have the enthusiasm for it, sometimes the only thing to do is to read.
 When you find something written so beautifully, you’ll be inspired and encouraged to start back at your book, to attempt to create something that will connect with strangers in that way, too.
-Take notes with memoirs you love – look at how the story is revealed, how and why you identify with the narrator, even smaller elements that might be similar or different to your story.
+Take notes with memoirs you love – look at how the way in which the story (and the narrative) is revealed, how and why you identify with the narrator, intros and endings, even smaller elements that might be similar or different to your story.

 I’m reading Maybe You Should Talk to Someone by Lori Gottlieb at the moment (psychology/memoir) and it’s fantastic – all my favourite things about memoir.
 I’ll post an in-depth review, soon.